enriquepablo/terms/README.rst

 a ``number``).
 In addition, they can also be facts (type ``exists``).
 So, if we define a verb like::

-    wants is exists, subj a person, what a exists.
+    to wants is to exists, subj a person, what a exists.

 We can then build facts like::